dedeme/goapp/dmstack/doc/Reference/docs/virtualMachine.md

   - A heap (implemented as a map from symbol to token).
   - A list of modules imported (implemented as a slice of symbols).

+Virtual machines can run other ones.
+In such case:

+  - The stack can be inherited (normal case) or not (isolate machine).
+  - The heap is never inherited.
+  - The list of modules imported is ever inherited.

 ## Working

 The virtual machine process a procedure token by token with the following